Southern LNG: Latha Anderson, et al. v. FERC

-On March 24, 2008 Latha Anderson ("Anderson") filed a suit against FERC, Latha Anderson, et al. v.
-FERC, asking that FERC deny construction authority for the Northern Segment of Elba Express’ proposed pipeline (part of the Elba III project).
+On March 24, 2008 Latha Anderson filed a suit against FERC, Latha Anderson, et al. v.
+FERC, asking that FERC deny construction authority for the Northern Segment of Elba Express’s proposed pipeline (part of the Elba III project).
 Anderson charged that a thorough review for alternative route site selection was not done and that the Environmental Impact Statement (EIS) was manipulated to make the final approved, Northern Segment, route appeared to have the least impact on the environment.
 Anderson proposed that FERC reconsider a new route.
 Previously, on July 12, 2007 Anderson had ask FERC to deny the pipeline going through the Northern Segment.
 FERC denied Anderson’s motion for hearing, but said that it will review the petition.